Robert-van-Engelen/MultiPC/readme.md

 Do not:

-- switch programs from within a running program
+- switch programs from _within_ a running program
 - use `TEXT`, unless you go back to `BASIC` before switching programs

 Recommended:

-- press CA (SHIFT CLS) after switching programs, because UP/DOWN keys to jump to the currently executing line of BASIC will not work and may hang.
-If that happens, hold a key and RESET at the same time to recover.
+- press CA (SHIFT CLS) after switching programs to clear program execution tracing, because UP/DOWN keys to show the currently executing line of BASIC will not work and may hang.
+If that ever happens, hold a key and RESET at the same time to recover.

 The following instructions use a cassette interface (CE-126P or CE-124).
 If you do not have a cassette interface, then type over the BASIC installer code